The gardens at Chateau de Villandry

-This is the last landscaping of this proud chateau overlooking the Loire, burial place of Leonardo da Vinci.
-The Garden of Naples displays the Italian influence of the past and was the first garden conceived here, in the 15th century, by a Neapolitan monk gardener.
+This is the last landscape of this proud chateau overlooking the Loire, burial place of Leonardo da Vinci.
+The Garden of Naples displays the Italian influence of the past and the first garden was built here, in the 15th century, by a Neapolitan monk gardener.
 As in the villas of the Medici in Tuscany, terracotta pots compartmentalize the flowerbeds and punctuate the plant composition according to the seasons.
 It’s a lovely place to meditate with panoramic views of the great river.

 The gardens of the National Domain of Chaumont-sur-Loire

 Overlooking the Loire, the Chateau de Chaumont-sur-Loire looks like something straight out of a fairytale.
 Each year for its international garden festival, it’s home to stunning planted creations born of the fertile imaginations of world-class artists and designers.
 Outside the competition, its beautiful paths and charming flowerbeds strewn with multicoloured flowers are tempting places to stroll all year round.